International Baccalaureate (IB)

-The IB is an international educational foundation headquartered in Geneva, Switzerland and was founded in 1968.
-The IB offers four educational programs for children aged 3–19.
-This organization provides support and direction as well as curriculum templates for ongoing delivery of best-practice, international education at TCIS.
-The organization also provides TCIS with ongoing external accountability for school curricular improvement.
+Founded in 1968, the IB is an international educational foundation headquartered in Geneva, Switzerland.
+The IB offers four educational programs for children ages 3–19 and provides support, direction, and curriculum templates for the delivery of best-practice in education.
+The IB organization also provides TCIS with ongoing external accountability for school curricular improvement.
+The IB is well-respected by universities globally and is recognized as one of the most rigorous and holistically-effective curriculum structures today.

 Western Association of Schools and Colleges